-Top 6 iBuyer Companies in 2021: iBuyers offer home sellers a chance to sell on their own timeline with minimal hassle.
+The best iBuyer Companies in 2022: iBuyers offer home sellers a chance to sell on their own timeline with minimal hassle.
 Learn more about the leading iBuyers, and how they compare to each other.

-We Buy Houses For Cash Companies: Are “We buy houses” companies a scam, or a legitimate selling option?
-Find out how they work, what to watch out for, and which companies stand out.
+We Buy Houses For Cash Companies: Are “We Buy Houses” companies a scam or a legitimate selling option?
+Find out how they work, what to watch out for, and which companies stand out in our list.